 “I’m not so frightened of the future as I was beforehand”

 As psychologists, we describe this in terms of participants developing a higher level of self-esteem - something that often gradually slips away from people who have dementia.
 In one study (Marshall et al, 2014) we compared 30 participants who attended a course and thirty people who were waiting to attend a course (a control group).
-Our results showed that for some people who attended the course, their self-esteem improved.
+Our results showed that for some people who attended the course, the self-esteem of participants in the LivDem group improved compared to those on the waiting list, although once we had controlled for baseline levels this was not significant.
 Other evaluations carried out locally in different parts of the country (with 128 participants in Northampton and 38 participants in Sussex) have also pointed towards significant improvements in self-esteem as a result of attending the course.

 As people feel better about themselves, then they also develop the confidence to face challenges in their life.
 Someone who attended the course in Northampton said, “the group gave me time to think about how I would manage frustrations about forgetting things.
 I have learned not to get narky with myself about it.
 I read more now and get books from the library”.
 Another person who attended a course in Sussex reported that “I feel more confident and want to do more e.g. outings, simple chores”, while another said, “I am now doing more and reading more, going out instead of sitting at home watching TV.”